Lenostatos/crownsegmentr/README.md

 This namespace only exposes two functions ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/ams3d.h)):

-- `calculate_a_single_mode`
+- `calculate_terminal_centroid`
-- `calculate_a_single_mode_plus_centroids`
+- `calculate_all_centroids`

-They do exactly the same thing, i.e. calculate the mode of a point, except that the `*_plus_centroids` variant also returns the centroids which were calculated during the process.
+They do exactly the same thing, i.e. calculate the terminal centroid of a point, except that the `*_plus_centroids` variant also returns all prior centroids which were calculated during the process.
 Both functions are overloaded three times:

 1. The most simple overload assumes a normalized point cloud with ground height at zero and takes single numbers for the